dmbarbour/wikilon/docs/ApplicationModel.md

 ## Reactive Demand Programming

 Reactive Demand Programming (RDP) allows concurrent behaviors to contribute to shared values, which may change reactively over time.
-Contributions accumulate in a shared set, such that behaviors (and effects) are commutative and idempotent.
+Contributions accumulate in a shared set, such that behaviors (and effects) are commutative and continuous.
 This preserves useful equational reasoning properties from functional programming, while enabling useful IO through shared variables.
 A monadic API might have a few operations:

-        get : Label a → m (Set of a)        CURRENT STATE put : Label a → Set of a → m ()     FOR NEXT STATE at  : Label () → m a → m a          HIERARCHICAL STRUCTURE
+        dir : Dir m → String → m (Dir m) var : (Bag a, Typeable a) ⇒ Dir m → String → m (Var m a) get : Var m a → m a        CURRENT STATE put : Var m a → a → m ()   FOR NEXT STATE

-Unlike conventional monadic request-response loops, with RDP we have a stable monadic behavior that is applied 'continuously', repeating in every time step.
-This is convenient for live programming: a human could adjust the monadic behavior function over time, applying updates upon the next step.

-Additionally, we could support a concept of negation or deletion:

-        del  : Label a → Set of a → m ()
-        del' : Label a → (a → bool) → m ()

-With either of these, we can additionally support durable data - labels that preserve data with an implicit `get >>= put` behavior.
-This would have many similarities to functional-relational programming (cf. [Out of the Tarpit](https://github.com/papers-we-love/papers-we-love/blob/master/design/out-of-the-tar-pit.pdf) by Ben Moseley).

-The main weakness of RDP is that the data type `a` in the `Set of a` is restricted to comparable value types.
-(Although, we could use specialized set models in some cases, such as a trie of strings/binaries.)
-This is necessary for both determinism and recognizing when a set of labels have entered a stable state.
-(We could feasibly relax this constraint by permitting specialized use of single-assignment labels.)
-We might also introduce specialized functions, such as `each : Label a → (a → m ()) → m ()` and `contains : Label a → a → m bool` to further optimize system stabilization.
+We obtain variables from an implicit filesystem-like directory structure, allowing local state.
+And we can get and put to those variables, with all puts contributing to the state at the next step.
+Unlike conventional monadic loops, we'll recompute the entire monad in each time step (but we can try to optimize this for stable data, memoizing our behaviors).
+Further extensions might support durable variables, which provide some implicit persistence behavior, or optimized API functions to simplify memoization in common use cases.

+A weakness of RDP is that the variable types are restricted, but I think we can usually work around this restriction.

 RDP integrates most easily with external topic-based publish-subscribe systems.
 Effectively, labels are fine-grained topics.

+*Aside:* Idempotence is not essential and could easily be relaxed, allowing us to work with bags instead of sets, or perhaps even weighted demands.

 ## Machines